dlsu-lscs/web-api-prototype-server/readme.md

 ## Installation
 1. Make sure to have PHP 5.5 or higher, MySQL or MariaDB, and a web server (such as Apache) installed.
-2. Install all the dependencies via [Composer](https://getcomposer.org/)
+2. Install all the dependencies via [Composer](https://getcomposer.org/).
-3. Edit `web/index.php` to properly connect to the database, and configure your web server's document root to point to the `web` folder
+3. Set up the database to follow the provided schema (`schema.sql`), edit `web/index.php` to properly connect to the database, and configure the web server's document root to point to the `web` folder.

 ## TODO
 - [ ] Turn off debug mode in production